AVI-SPL

-AVI-SPL provides audio visual technology for video calls and remote collaboration to support work from anywhere.
-AVI-SPL supports staff working in the office and at home.
-AVI-SPL also provides audio visual technology to help companies create immersive experiences.

-Customer base

-AVI-SPL handles over 5,000 AV system integrations on an annual basis for business customers.

-Clients include IBM, Northrop Grumman, Vonage, University of California, Berkeley, Ringling College of Art and Design, the American Red Cross, Ave Maria University Oratory, Camden Yards, Madison Square Garden and more.

-Company history
+History

+Foundations and origins

 AVI-SPL was formed in 2008 from a merger of Audio Visual Innovations, Inc. (AVI) and Signal Perfection Ltd. (SPL).
 That merger was facilitated by equity financing from the Silver Lake Sumeru investment division of Silver Lake Partners.

 AVI was founded by Martin Schaffel in 1979 in Lakeland, Florida.
 AVI-SPL began as Audio Visual Innovations in Florida in 1979.

 SPL began in Columbia, Maryland.
 In 1998, the company was acquired by Production Resource Group (PRG).
 SPL designed, integrated and installed collaborative communication systems for a variety of organizations.

 Both companies earned recognition in the 2000s.
 SPL won a number of awards during this period, including the Best AV Projects Award from ARCHI-TECH magazine from 2004 to 2006.
 Also in 2006, AVI was named by Systems Contractor News magazine as the top systems integrator in North America, a year during which it had earnings of $216 million.
 SPL was named the 2005 “Integrator of the Year” by Christie Digital.

 AVI and SPL brought 800 and 400 staff, respectively, to the merger, and as a result, became the largest AV integrator in the United States.

+Growth and acquisitions (2012-23)

 In January 2012, AVI-SPL acquired Iformata Communications, a video managed services specialist company.
 AVI-SPL purchased both Iformata's Video Network Operations Center (VNOC) and its VNOC Symphony management platform.
 Iformata, based in Dayton, Ohio, was founded in 2004.

 In September 2016, AVI-SPL founded a new branch office in Germany, AVI-SPL Deutschland GmbH, based in Dreieich in the Frankfurt area.

-On November 30, 2016, AVI-SPL announced it had acquired Anderson Audio Visual, a systems integration company with offices in California, North Carolina, and Texas.
+On November 30, 2016, it acquired Anderson Audio Visual, a systems integration company with offices in California, North Carolina, and Texas.

-On October 4, 2017, AVI-SPL announced it had acquired Sharp's Audio Visual, with 8 offices in 6 Canadian Provinces.

-On July 23, 2019, AVI-SPL announced it had acquired Digital Video Networks - a top audiovisual (AV) and unified communications (UC) provider in the southwestern United States.
+On October 4, 2017, the company acquired Sharp's Audio Visual, with 8 offices in 6 Canadian Provinces.
+On July 23, 2019, it acquired Digital Video Networks - a top audiovisual (AV) and unified communications (UC) provider in the southwestern United States.

-On April 7, 2020, AVI-SPL announced Marlin Equity Partners (Marlin) had completed its acquisition of AVI-SPL and the subsequent merger with Whitlock, an existing Marlin portfolio company.
+On April 7, 2020, Marlin Equity Partners (Marlin) acquired AVI-SPL and subsequently merged it with Whitlock, an existing Marlin portfolio company.

-In December 2021, AVI-SPL acquired SKC Communications, an audio-visual and unified communications solutions provider.

-In February 2022, AVI-SPL acquired Sonics AVI Ltd., an audio-visual integration firm in Dublin, Ireland.
+In December 2021, AVI-SPL acquired SKC Communications, an audio-visual and unified communications provider.
+In February 2022, it acquired Sonics AVI Ltd., an audio-visual integration firm in Dublin, Ireland.

-In January 2023, AVI-SPL acquired AdTech Systems, an audio-visual integration firm operating in New England.